ptomulik/scons-gnu-build/README.md

 bin/download-devel-deps.sh
 ```

-from the top level directory
+from the top level directory.
+The generated documentation is located in
+``build/doc/user``.

 LICENSE
 -------